Cakell/FilesProcessingFramework/README.md

 ```
 Where:

-* sourcedir is a directory name, in the form of a path (e.g., “./myhomeworks/homework1/”
+* sourcedir is a directory name, in the form of a path (e.g., “./myhomeworks/homework1/” or “./myhomeworks/homework1”).
-  or “./myhomeworks/homework1”).
-This directory is referred to in the following as
+  This directory is referred to in the following as Source Directory.
-  Source Directory. sourcedir can be either absolute or relative to where we run the
+  sourcedir can be either absolute or relative to where we run the program from.
-  program from.

-* commandfile is a name of a file, also in the form of a relative or absolute path (e.g.,
+* commandfile is a name of a file, also in the form of a relative or absolute path (e.g., ./scripts/Commands1.txt).
-  ./scripts/Commands1.txt).
-This file is referred to in the following as Commands
-  File.
-It is a text file that contains sections, wherein each section contains a FILTER
+  This file is referred to in the following as Commands File.
+It is a text file that contains sections,
-  and an ORDER subsections (see section 4).
-The FILTER sub-section includes filters
+  wherein each section contains a FILTER and an ORDER subsections (see section 4).
-  which are used to select a subset of the files in the Source Directory .The ORDER
+  The FILTER sub-section includes filters which are used to select a subset of the files in the Source Directory.
-  sub-section indicates in which order the files’ names should be printed.
+  The ORDER sub-section indicates in which order the files’ names should be printed.

 ## Files description